iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/the-room-tool.md

 ## Creating a room:

 Rooms are based on measurements which can be created with the [path tool](path-tool.md).
-Afterwards, every path can be turned into a room by **clicking on the "Room" tab** of the [path panel](../user-interface/path-panel.md) that is displayed as soon as a path is [selected](path-tool.md#path-selection-and-editing).
+Afterwards, every path can be turned into a room by **changing the type** in the Measurements tab of the [properties](../user-interface/the-info-panel.md) that is displayed as soon as a path is [selected](path-tool.md#path-selection-and-editing).

 ![](../../../.gitbook/assets/iVP\_fence\_tool\_create\_room.jpg)